The Code of Professional Responsibility and Rules & Procedures

 C3.6 — Fees and Compensation

 The ABC Credential Holder shall provide Services and orthoses, prostheses or pedorthic devices based on the needs of the individual receiving the Services and not primarily for personal financial gain.
-The ABC Credential Holder shall not engage in false, misleading or deceptive actions in relation to the ultimate cost of the Services undertaken or furnished.
+The ABC Credential Holder shall not engage in false, misleading or deceptive actions in relation to the Services provided and/or the cost of the Services undertaken or furnished.
 The ABC Credential Holder shall not over-utilize or unnecessarily continue Services beyond the point of meaningful benefit for the patient or by providing services more frequently than necessary.
 The ABC Credential Holder shall not submit false or misleading information in requesting payment or reimbursement.
 The ABC Credential Holder may not: (i) deliver used devices or components when providing the Services; or (ii) utilize used components for the repair of an orthosis, prosthesis or pedorthic device, without the prior written consent of the patient.
 The ABC Credential Holder may not deliver used components when billing for a new orthosis, prosthesis or pedorthic device.

 C3.7 — Practice Arrangements